Quantum deformed phantom dynamics in light of the generalized uncertainty principle: Introduction

+In view of the current status of quantum cosmology, the GUP-modified cosmological dynamics require more attention than before to extract the low-energy regime of QG.
+In particular, in this article, we consider a toy model consisting of phantom scalar field, first with a positive cosmological constant and then with an arbitrary potential for the given GUP.
 Phantom inflation leads to a cosmological scenario of the Big Rip, where the universe undergoes a catastrophic expansion that leads to tearing apart all the bound structures, including planets, galaxies, stars, and even fundamental particles.
 However, investigating these consequences helps in understanding the possible fate of our universe.
-Lately, there has been significant attention to phantom cosmology, discussed in \cite{sahni2000case,chimento2004big,piao2003nearly,gonzalez2003wormholes}
+Lately, there has been significant attention to phantom cosmology, see, for example, Refs. \cite{q1,q2,q3,q4,sahni2000case,chimento2004big,piao2003nearly,gonzalez2003wormholes}.

-In this paper, in Sec.\ref{GUP} we review the formulation of GUP-corrected Hamiltonian by taking the Einstein-Hilbert action with a minimally coupled phantom scalar field with a positive cosmological constant.
-We obtain the GUP-corrected Friedmann equation, Raychaudhuri equation and the klien-Gordon equation.
-Later, this is extended to include the arbitrary potential in Sec.\ref{potential}.
+In this paper, in Sec.\ref{GUP} we start with reviewing the formulation of GUP-corrected Hamiltonian, starting with the Einstein-Hilbert action together with a minimally coupled phantom scalar field and a positive cosmological constant.
+We obtain the GUP-corrected Friedmann, Raychaudhuri and Klien-Gordon equations.
+In Sec.\ref{potential}, these are extended to include tan arbitrary potential of the scalar field.
 The techniques of dynamical system analysis have been employed to extract qualitative information about the system in Sec.\ref{DSA}.
 We limit ourselves to quadratic and exponential potentials.
-In Sec.\ref{quadratic}, we study inflationary dynamics by calculating the Equation of State (EoS) parameter and slow climb parameters with plots for quadratic potential and exponential potential in Sec.\ref{expo.}.
+In Sec.\ref{quadratic}, we study inflationary dynamics by calculating the Equation of State (EoS) and the slow climb parameters and plot them out explicitly for quadratic and exponential potentials in Sec.\ref{expo.}.